fatamatuzjaharasamiha/auto-parts-client/README.md

 * connecting server with mongodb

+* Maintain folder structure.

 * using react router.

-* Maintain folder structure.

-* react router.
+* using tailwind css.

+* using tailwind css component Daisy UI.

 * data will be inserted in mongodb when we add product from client side This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).